 If Energinet or a Distribution Company finds that the Gas Supplier does not fulfil the requirements applicable at any time to EDI Communication in accordance with the Business Scenarios for EDI Communication in the Gas Market, Energinet shall give the Gas Supplier 8 Business Days to remedy the matter preventing the Gas Supplier from fulfilling the requirements.
 If, at the end of the said 8 Business Days, the Gas Supplier still does not fulfil the requirements, Energinet shall inform the Gas Supplier that he is no longer approved for EDI Communication with the consequence that the Gas Supplier must communicate via Other Communication, cf. clause 4.2.

-Register of Players
+Player Relations

-Upon conclusion of the Gas Supplier Framework Agreement, the Gas Supplier shall be registered in the Register of Players with his Master Data and status information.
-The Register of Players (including Master Data and status information) and the Gas Supplier's obligations in this respect are described in detail in General Terms and Conditions for Gas Transport, including the types of information about the Gas Supplier available to Other Players.
+Upon conclusion of the “Gas Supplier Framework Agreement”, the Gas Supplier shall be registered as a player through Energinet, with his Master Data and status information.
+The Gas Supplier's obligations in this respect are described in detail in “General Terms and Conditions for Gas Transport”, including the types of information about the Gas Supplier available to Other Players.
 The Gas Supplier may request that he be registered as one or more Gas Suppliers with different GLN's.

-The Gas Supplier shall remain registered in the Register of Players until his Framework Agreements have expired and the rights and obligations under the Gas Supplier Agreements have been fulfilled.

-Player Relationships

-The Gas Supplier shall inform Energinet of any changes in his Player Relationships, cf. clause 4 of General Terms and Conditions for Gas Transport.
+The Gas Supplier shall inform Energinet of any changes in his Player Relationships, cf. clause 4 of “General Terms and Conditions for Gas Transport”.
+The Gas Supplier shall remain registered with Energinet until his/their “Framework Agreements” have expired and the rights and obligations under the “Gas Supplier Agreements” have been fulfilled.

 Change of Gas Supplier